zkWildfire/wizard.dev/docs/reference/overview.md

 This section contains the notes I've created while studying Japanese via Duolingo.
 Notes are sorted by the Duolingo unit that they correspond to.

+!!! warning
-Note that I began creating these notes after reaching section 2 unit 11, so the pages for previous units may not be complete as many of them were created by pulling material from each unit's guidebook.
-Since the guidebook does not list all the vocabulary and kanji that are taught in each unit, the notes for those units may be missing some information.
+    I began creating these notes after reaching section 2 unit 11, so the pages for previous units may not be complete.
+This is because I created the pages for the earlier units by using the guidebook for the unit, which does not cover all the vocabulary and kanji that are taught in the unit.
+For units after I started creating these notes, the notes were updated any time new vocabulary or kanji were introduced within the unit, so the notes for those units should be complete.